Universal Statistics of Measurement-Induced Entanglement in Tomonaga-Luttinger liquids: Introduction

 In this work, we further advance our analytic toolbox to study the statistics of MIE in TLLs.
 The motivation for this exercise is twofold.
 On the one hand, it allows us to further characterize the universality of MIE in TLLs.
 On the other, it has a more practical role: it provides a rigorous understanding of whether performing a single-shot measurement is able (or unable) to generate entanglement upon measurement, and more importantly to what extent, aspects that are invisible at the level of a simple average and instead require a full distributional description.
 Ultimately, MIE is a statistical quantity, which is characterized by a probability distribution, rather than just its mean.
 In fact, in the case of TLLs, we will show that this distribution is very far from Gaussian, and its mean is not representative of typical outcomes.

 To this end, using the replica trick on what we derive to be the generalized replica partition function, we obtain closed-form expressions for all higher cumulants of MIE.
 These expressions are universal and establish a crucial observation made in our previous work: Born averaging over microscopic outcomes is equivalent to averaging over conformal boundary conditions of the underlying CFT with a well-defined measure.
 Consequently, MIE and its cumulants equal the average (over conformal boundary conditions) of the “forced” MIE and its cumulants, where the latter are conditioned on a fixed outcome.
 As a corollary, we use this recipe to also extract entanglement induced by quenched (impurity-like) disorder, a quantity we call disorder induced entanglement (DIE).
 For MIE, we further extract the critical exponents in the limit of maximal separation between unmeasured regions, finding an identical universal scaling across all cumulants for sufficiently large Rényi index $n$, with qualitative changes at smaller $n$.
 To further probe this scaling, we analyze the full distribution of MIE and show it is heavy-tailed while being universally bimodal with peaks at both extremes, with the higher-value peak vanishing in the maximal-separation (or small cross-ratio) limit.
-Notably, this vanishing peak sits at $\log 2$, implying a vanishingly small yet finite probability to generate an EPR pair, a feature that indciates that the critical state effectively acts as a quantum ``wire'' \cite{PhysRevLett.108.240505, PhysRevLett.119.010504} for certain outcomes.
+The scaling of the cumulants of MIE in this limit is governed, as we show, by this higher-value tail of the distribution, corresponding to rare measurement outcomes that generate large amounts of entanglement.
+Notably, this vanishing peak sits at $\log 2$, implying a vanishingly small yet finite probability to generate an EPR pair, a feature that indicates that the critical state effectively acts as a quantum ``wire'' \cite{PhysRevLett.108.240505, PhysRevLett.119.010504} for certain outcomes.
 Collectively, these results furnish one of the first complete descriptions, at a deeper level of distributions, of how real measurements reshape the universal entanglement structure in TLLs.